Alusus/Http/readme.md

 # HTTP
 [[عربي]](readme.ar.md)

-A library for creating HTTP servers using Alusus Language.
+A library for creating HTTP servers with WebSocket support using Alusus Language.
 This library is based on civetweb.

 ## Adding to the Project